Hieliksuslik/YGO-DeckCartBuilder/README.md

 ## Input:
 Text File of cardnames.
+### Format:
+One after another, no additional spaces at the end of each line.

+Dark Magician
+Timaeus the United Dragon
+The Bystial Lubellion
+Bystial Druiswurm
+Bystial Magnamhut
+Bystial Saronir
+Dark Magician Girl

 ## Output:
 Text File for each cardname, with each card entry containing the vendor name, edition, rarity, condition, link-to-vendor-listing, and price.